openmopac/openmopac.github.io/content/guides/basics.md

 ### PULAY

-This keyword causes MOPAC to use Pulay's direct inversion in the iterative subspace (DIIS) algorithm in the SCF cycle.
+This keyword causes MOPAC to use Pulay's [direct inversion in the iterative subspace (DIIS)](https://en.wikipedia.org/wiki/DIIS) algorithm for the SCF cycle.
 MOPAC's default SCF mixing algorithm is often the fastest for simple systems, but DIIS is usually more robust.
 DIIS can sometimes converge when the default algorithm fails, and it can be faster when the default algorithm causes slow convergence.